Casp3rNZ/MMOEcon-Fabric/README.md

 - /shop reload - Reloads MMOShop.json

 ### Customising the Shop
-The admin GUI shop is dynamically populated by /config/mmoecon/MMOShop.json.
+The GUI shop is dynamically populated by /config/mmoecon/MMOShop.json.
 If you don't want to write a shop JSON file from scratch, an example one will be generated the first time the mod runs to get you started.

 #### Example MMOShop.JSON Structure